Organic Acidaemias

 1:30,000 – 40,000 estimated worldwide.

 The treatment of Glutaric Acidaemia consists of a low protein diet aimed at reducing the production of glutaric acid and other intermediate metabolites.
 The diet involves restricting the intake of natural protein and of lysine specifically and a supplement with lysine-free, low-tryptophan amino acid mixtures to ensure supply of the other amino acids essential for optimal health.
 The diet should include a high carbohydrate and fat content to provide sufficient calories.
-Adequate fluid levels should be maintained and vitamin and mineral intake optimised.
-During illness treatment will be different and you will need to ring your metabolic doctor/dietitian or the 24hour emergency number you have been given.
+Adequate fluid levels should be maintained while vitamin and mineral intake is optimised.

 Support Links & Materials